transistorsoft/react-native-background-geolocation/README.md

       forceReloadOnLocationChange: false,  // <-- [Android] If the user closes the app **while location-tracking is started** , reboot app when a new location is recorded (WARNING: possibly distruptive to user)
       forceReloadOnMotionChange: false,    // <-- [Android] If the user closes the app **while location-tracking is started** , reboot app when device changes stationary-state (stationary->moving or vice-versa) --WARNING: possibly distruptive to user)
       forceReloadOnGeofence: false,        // <-- [Android] If the user closes the app **while location-tracking is started** , reboot app when a geofence crossing occurs --WARNING: possibly distruptive to user)
-      stopOnTerminate: false,              // <-- [Android] Allow the background-service to run headless when user closes the app.
+      stopOnTerminate: false,              // <-- Allow the background-service to continue tracking when user closes the app.
-      startOnBoot: true,                   // <-- [Android] Auto start background-service in headless mode when device is powered-up.
+      startOnBoot: true,                   // <-- Auto start tracking when device is powered-up.

       // HTTP / SQLite config
       url: 'http://posttestserver.com/post.php?dir=cordova-background-geolocation',